HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 <foo>&content;</foo>
 ```

 When the parser loads the external DTD, `%all` defines the general entity `&content;` whose value is `<![CDATA[<file contents>]]>`.
-The CDATA wrapper neutralises the special characters before the parser sees them in the document body.
+The CDATA wrapper prevents the parser from interpreting them as markup.
 This technique requires the parser to be able to reach your server — the same network condition as OOB exfiltration.

 -----